It’s time to Kick Back with Kick-butt!

-Today we’re chatting with Louisa Onomé, the author of
+Today we’re chatting with Mark Oshiro, the author of

-Let’s talk to this awesome author about her amazing book!
+Let’s talk to this wonderful author about their fantastic book!

-Welcome to Kick-Butt Kidlit, Louisa!
+Welcome to Kick-Butt Kidlit, Mark!
 Why don’t we start with some introductions – tell us about yourself!

-What were three interesting things you discovered while working on LIKE HOME?
+What were three interesting things you discovered while working on THE INSIDERS?

 If you could transport your characters across book dimensions, which book would you most like them to end up in and why?